ColoredCow/portal/docs/installation.md

     15. Go to CRM->Projects and select any of the projects.

     16. After opening the project click on edit button and enter the Effortsheet URL then, click on Save button.

+    17. Go to phpmyadmin, open users table and change the nicknames of users as team member names in effortsheet.